return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/kernel-doc-directive.rst

 .. _kernel-doc-directive:

 ================================
-use kernel-doc in reST documents
+Use kernel-doc in reST documents
 ================================

 There exists a `reST-directive